planetoftheweb/raybo-light-vscode/README.md

 ![screenshot](screenshot.png)

-A simple, easy to use Visual Studio Code Color Theme.
-Light, but with a gray/beige background, darker colors with good contrast.
+A light, easy on the eyes Visual Studio Code Color Theme.
+Light with a gray/beige background, preferring darker colors with good contrast.
 My goal is to use this when recording tutorials, so I don't want distracting or wild colors.
 Definitely a work in progress.

 ## Installation